prismicio/prismic-gatsby/docs/UPGRADE.md

 - Gatsby now knows about fields that are defined on a custom type, but have no content.
-This previously required developers to create "placeholder" documents will every field filled in with dummy content.
+This previously required developers to create "placeholder" documents with every field filled in with dummy content.
 - Rich Text and Title fields always return the expected result.
 Adding an image or embed as the first piece of content to a Rich Text field will not confuse the plugin.